Skip to main content

 Offset

-Fine-tune the beat phase with the offset control.
-Use the offset number input to set a millisecond offset, or use -10ms and +10ms buttons for quick adjustments.
-The offset shifts the beat phase earlier or later to align with your music.
+Fine-tune where the beat lands with the offset control.
+Type a millisecond value in the number input, or use the -10ms and +10ms buttons for quick adjustments.
+A positive value shifts the beat earlier so lights fire ahead of the music.

 Beat visualization